-Damp and condensation is a common problem in many homes today, even in homes with modern efficient central heating systems.
-It can often lead to mould forming on walls and in wardrobes, running windows, and for people suffering from Asthma, poor air quality can be a particular problem.
+Damp and condensation is a problem in many homes today - even in houses with modern efficient central heating systems.
+When your home's air quality is poor, condensation can form on walls and windows which in turn allows mould to grow.
+For people suffering from Asthma or respiratory problems, poor air quality is likely to aggravate symptoms.

 Understanding the reasons for dampness, condensation and mould are essential if the problem is to be solved and an effective remedy put in place.
-Misdiagnosis of the reasons for dampness in homes can lead to expensive and ineffective remedial work.
+The good news is that it can be solved.

 Three homes, all with the same combination of factors - cold walls, insufficient ventilation, and high levels of humidity produced by everyday living.

 We all get used to the characteristic smells of our own homes, but it’s not until we return from an extended period away - like a holiday - that we get a sense of how it feels to a visitor.

 We can also become used to the stale air and humidity levels in our own homes, even when it's far in excess of what would be considered a healthy environment.
 We all want to make our homes more energy efficient but by taking action to reduce draughts we are also reducing the amount of fresh air coming in.

 Condensation is not just responsible for the development of unsightly mould.
 Certain micro-organisms thrive inside damp buildings, including bacteria, fungi, moulds, mites and yeasts - and all can make people ill.
 Humid conditions encourage the spread of microscopic dust mites – a cause of Asthma and allergic symptoms

 Whether through well intentioned ‘improvements’ or other changes some of the most common problems with old houses that reduce air circulation are: